 As perch live in both lakes and rivers, they can hence spawn in both types of habitats.

 In smaller lakes, they will most commonly spawn in nearshore areas with rich vegetation in the form of weeds, reeds, water lilies, macrophytes (aquatic plants), or submerged brush.

-In both river and larger lake systems, such as the Great Lakes, the perch will instead seek out smaller, low-current tributaries to spawn in.
+In both river and larger lake systems, such as the Great Lakes, the perch will instead seek out shallow, low-current tributaries to spawn in.

-As they attach their egg strands onto vegetation, they must avoid deep and fast-current areas without vegetation.
+As they attach their egg strands to vegetation, they must avoid deeper water and fast currents.

 However, in an intriguing research paper on the spawning behaviors of yellow perch in Lake Michigan, it is stated that some perch populations in the southwestern areas of the lake tend to use entirely different spawning grounds.

 As there are few smaller tributaries found in this area of the lake system, the perch would often prefer nearshore areas with cobble substrate to spawn in.